-The program of study in communication offers a Bachelor of Science degree with an emphasis in one of two academic concentrations: (1) Media and Entertainment Studies or (2) Organizational Communication.
+The program of study in communication offers a Bachelor of Science degree with an emphasis in one of two academic concentrations: (1) Media and Entertainment Studies or (2) Organizational & Professional Communication.

-Organizational Communication professionals study the role of communication in increasing corporate productivity and employee satisfaction.
-KSU is the only Georgia institution offering an undergraduate concentration in Organizational Communication.
-Organizational Communication students learn the skills they need to develop employee training programs, training manuals, and employee handbooks.
+Organizational & Professional Communication professionals study the role of communication in increasing corporate productivity and employee satisfaction.
+KSU is the only Georgia institution offering an undergraduate concentration in Organizational & Professional Communication.
+Organizational & Professional Communication students learn the skills they need to develop employee training programs, training manuals, and employee handbooks.
 Students also conduct communication audits at area companies to measure employee satisfaction with company communication practices.
 Students often intern in corporate human resources or training and development departments.